-- Use reasonable efforts to ensure that its policies, practices and procedures are consistent with the core principles of independence, dignity, integration and equality of opportunity. - Continue to make every reasonable accommodation for the individual needs of self-identified persons (students and employees) with documented disabilities as per the Ontario Human Rights Code. - Ensure all members of the College community communicate with a person with a disability in a manner that takes into account his or her disability. - Where admission fees are charged, provide notice ahead of time on what admission, if any, would be charged for a support person of a person with a disability. - Train staff, volunteers, contractors and any other people who interact with the public or other third parties on the College's behalf on a number of topics as outlined in the customer service standard. - Train staff, volunteers, contractors and any other people who are involved in developing College policies, practices and procedures on the provision of goods or services on a number of topics as outlined in the customer service standard.
+- Use reasonable efforts to ensure that its policies, practices and procedures are consistent with the core principles supporting independence, dignity, integration, and equality of opportunity. - Continue to make every reasonable accommodation for the individual needs of self-identified persons (students and employees) with documented disabilities as per Ontario's Human Rights Code. - Ensure all members of the College Community communicate with a person with a disability in a manner that is conducive to his or her disability. - Where admission fees are charged, provide notice ahead of time on what admission, if any, would be charged for a support person of a person with a disability. - Train staff, volunteers, contractors and any other people who interact with the public or other third parties on the College's behalf on a number of topics as outlined in the ACSS. - Train staff, volunteers, contractors, and any other people who are involved in developing College policies, practices, and procedures on the provision of goods or services on a number of topics as outlined in the customer service standard.